Fred78290/vuemeter-system/README.md

-# Gnome-Stats-Pro2
+# vuemeter-system

-Gnome-Stats-Pro2 is a full rewrite and port to Gnome version 46 and 47 of the [unmaintened gnome-stats-pro extension](https://github.com/tpenguin/gnome-stats-pro) from Thralling Penguin .
+vuemeter-system is a full rewrite and port to Gnome version 46 and 47 of the [unmaintened gnome-stats-pro extension](https://github.com/tpenguin/gnome-stats-pro) from Thralling Penguin .

 ## As the original